thliebig/openEMS-Project/doc-src/concepts/dispersive.rst

    \epsilon_r(\omega) &= 1 - \Delta \epsilon_r \frac{\omega_p^2}{\omega^2-\omega_0^2-j'\omega \frac{1}{\tau_p}} \\
    \end{align}

-This is our first-order Lorentz model without asymptotic and conductivity terms, which matching the description above.
+This is our single-term Lorentz model without asymptotic and conductivity terms, which matching the description above.
 Introducing both additional terms according to the aforementioned procedure would reproduce the exact openEMS equations.